fakeplastic/Battle.City.Canvas/README.md

 Battle City javascript - a learning project
 =============

 This is Cory's fork of a fork, for learning, messing with, and breaking.
+Pretty much all code has been rewritten.

 WARNING!
 --------